 Kandy is one of the most visited cities among the travellers on the island, especially it is a very popular city among foreign travellers, due to the tooth relic temple.
 Undoubtedly the tooth relic temple, also known as Sri Dalada maligawa is the most visited tourist hotspot in Kandy and Udawattakele forest reserve, as well as many other temples, follows.

 Just behind the Dalada Maligawa (Temple of the tooth) is the Udawattakele forest reserve.
 This green cover was used by the Kandyan kings in the past.
 The history of Udawattakele forest reserve goes back to 2nd Century BC (Period of King Gajaba).
 It was the official pleasure garden of the royal family during the heyday of the Kandyan kingdom.

 Still, the pond which was used by the royal family can be seen in the Udawattakele forest reserve.
 Today the forest is being visited by many foreigners, and it is a place to have a trek during the trip and enjoy the beautiful nature.

-Udawattakele forest reserve is one of the best places to see the rich biodiversity on the island, Udawattekele is very popular as a place, where it is possible to witness many species of birds.
+Udawattakele forest reserve is one of the best places to see the rich biodiversity in Kandy, Udawattekele is very popular as a place, where it is possible to witness many species of birds.

 Usually, the Udawattakele forest reserve included in most bird watching tours of Sri Lanka, due to its richness of avian fauna species.
 For most leisure travellers Udawattakele forest reserve is a place to have a trek while enjoying the great scenery, amidst the thick forest cover.